golioth/docs/docs/hardware/3-esp32/1-espidfquickstart/3-flash-sample.md

 ### Build the `golioth_basics` code example

-Golioth ESP-IDF SDK example code is located in the `golioth-esp-idf-sdk/examples` Samples can be found in the .
+Golioth ESP-IDF SDK example code is located in the `golioth-esp-idf-sdk/examples`.
 Navigate to the `golioth_basics` example and run the following code to build the example app:

 ```console
 idf.py set-target esp32